 State polls are partially interdependent samples because they are conducted by a smaller group of polling organizations.
 This raises the possibility that any systematic error would be shared by multiple states.
 One upper bound to the cumulative electoral effect of systematic error is the nominal 95% confidence band (gray bands in Figure 2).
 To test whether covariation was a likely contributor to the overall error, b was set to a range of $\Delta$ =[-1, +1]% or [-2, +2]% and the resulting EV probability distributions averaged over all values of $\Delta$ .
+This allows exploration of the question of whether polls are collectively biased by a constant amount, when the size and direction of the bias are unknown.
 The results for an August 2008 dataset are shown in Figure 3.

 All three cases showed the same median (298 EV) and mode (305 EV).
 With no covariation, the 68% confidence interval was [280, 312] EV, a width of 32 EV.
-With $\pm$ 1% covariation, the confidence interval widened by 3 EV to [279, 314].
-With $\pm$ 2% covariation, the interval widened by 12 EV to [275, 319] EV.
-Thus even perfect covariation leads only to modest changes in the overall shape of the outcomes distribution.
+With $\pm 1\%$ covariation, the confidence interval widened by 3 EV to [279, 314].
+With $\pm 2\%$ covariation, the interval widened by 12 EV to [275, 319] EV.
+Thus even when all state margins vary together perfectly, this results in only modest changes to the overall shape of the outcomes distribution.